 - If you want a explore a larger country with a better infrastructure, a wealth of modern monuments, the best in gourmet cuisine, and a cutting edge culture leading art and fashion, head to France.

-Both France and Italy are among the best countries in the world and you should explore their endless wonders for yourself on a European vacation.
+Both France and Italy are among the best countries in the world and you should explore their endless wonders for yourself.

 Get the latest travel trends & hear about the best deals on vacations around the world.